micheleGao/FlamingFlamingos/README.md

 ## Description of Flaming Flamingos
 Flaming Flamingos is a department store.
 The store sells electronics, clothing, and jewelry.
 Each category has a link provided for you to navigate easily through the site.
 There is also a fun link that navigates to a page with Rick and Morty episode photos.

+ #### This project was deployed to netlify, heres the link: https://gifted-perlman-16f6e4.netlify.app/

 ### Inspiration  for the project

 I was inspired to create this shopping experience project because.
 I generally love to go shopping online, and I wanted to build one myself.
 I often went to sites and everything tended to be hard to navigate.
 There were times where I found myself frustrated about the user experience.
 So I decided as a project to recreate a shopping experience that I thought would be easy to navigate and user friendly.
 My main goal was to have a clean and simple page.
 I never done a project with react before so this was something I was excited about and ultimately inspired me to use react in this project.